Merging Knowledge

 ATD Fourth World Belgium also used this technique in their “From Mistrust to Mutual Understanding” joint training with professionals from the Belgian Child Protection Agency and parents experiencing poverty.

-Above: “Poverty, Social Criticism and Merging Knowledge” co-researchers On December 9-10, 2022 more than two hundred people attended ATD Fourth (…) Read more
+Above: Social philosophy co-researchers On December 9-10, 2022 more than one hundred and eighty people attended ATD Fourth World’s social (…) Read more